 Ensure the brand promise is consistent across all media

 This is one of the most critical aspects of marketing.
 Suppose a company does not have a strong brand identity across all forms of media.
-In that case, it makes it difficult to develop strong relationships with customers, build trust with consumers, and retain them as loyal, repeat customers.
+In that case, it is difficult to develop strong relationships with customers, build trust with them, and retain them as loyal, repeat customers.

-An excellent example of this is the relationship between Nike and its swoosh logo.
+An excellent example is a relationship between Nike and its swoosh logo.
 While this brand icon is certainly recognisable across various media, the swoosh is not the same across all of them.
 Nike has created many different versions of this logo.

 Develop a meaningful brand identity

-When people hear or see your company, they will form perceptions about what you do and who you are.
+People who hear or see your company will form perceptions about what you do and who you are.
 These perceptions will either help or hinder your business.

-Therefore, it’s essential to set your business apart and create a meaningful brand identity that resonates with your customers and prospects.
-When people recognise you and associate you with something specific, they become interested in what you have to offer.
+Therefore, setting your business apart and creating a meaningful brand identity that resonates with your customers and prospects is essential.
+When people recognise you and associate you with something specific, they become interested in what you offer.

 You need to make sure that your customers know who you are.
-When they go online looking for your business, you want them to think of your name rather than the name of another company with whom they are familiar.
+When they go online looking for your business, you want them to think of your name rather than another company they are familiar with.